Katie Bell Shows Some Skin In Black Panties & Cropped Sweatshirt: ‘Bored In The House’

-Instagram hottie Katie Bell is generating some heat with her latest post, even if it does seem that she is starting to get a bit stir-crazy with her ongoing social distancing.
+Instagram hottie Katie Bell is generating some heat with her latest post, even if it seems that she is starting to go a bit stir crazy with her ongoing social distancing.
 Late Tuesday night, Katie posted a selfie on her Instagram page that shows she is keeping it casual while she’s at home, although even her casual style brings some sex appeal along with it.

 In the late-night selfie, Katie is wearing a blue sweatshirt, black panties, and a pair of socks.
-As she snaps the selfie, she has one arm raised straight over her head and one leg positioned slightly ahead of the other, moves that appear to elongate the already tall model’s frame.
+As she snaps the photo, she has one arm raised straight over her head and one leg positioned slightly ahead of the other, moves that appear to elongate the already tall model’s frame.

 Katie appears to be makeup-free in this snap, and she has her dark hair hanging loosely over her shoulders.
 With the cropped cut of the sweatshirt and her arm raised, the hem of the shirt rises above her navel and gives fans a glimpse of her flat tummy.

 The model paired the sweatshirt with some skimpy black panties.
-The cut of the panties accentuated Katie’s slender frame and curves, and she finished off the casual look with a pair of mismatched socks.
+The cut of the underwear accentuated Katie’s curves, and she finished off the casual look with a pair of mismatched socks.

 The caption for Katie’s new post simply quoted a line from the popular song “Bored in the House” by Tyga and Curtis Roach.
-As many social media users know, this song has become quite popular for TikTok users and certainly fits with the vibe many people are feeling during these ongoing days of staying at home amid the coronavirus epidemic.
+As many social media users know, this tune has become quite popular with TikTok users and certainly fits with the vibe many people are feeling during these ongoing days of staying at home amid the coronavirus pandemic.

-Katie’s upload was a bit hit, receiving around 85,000 likes from her 1.9 million fans overnight.
-In addition to that, more than 800 notes flooded the comment section with praise for her enticing, yet casual, look.
+Katie’s upload was a big hit, receiving around 85,000 likes from her 1.9 million followers overnight.
+In addition, more than 800 notes flooded the comments section with praise for her enticing, yet casual, look.

 “Love u girl, you made my work day better,” wrote one of Katie’s fans.